KrishnaKumarTiwari/KrishnaKumarTiwari/README.md

 -- NNs on Scale

 - 👯
--- EduTech
+  --EduTech
   -- HealthTech
   -- AgriTech

 - 🤔
 -- Reach out to me if you are good at ReactJs & React-Native